-When medical device engineers design a new medical device, a risk-benefit analysis must be conducted to accurately assess the risk posed by the medical device.
-A risk-benefit analysis takes the probability of occurrence of HARM and the consequences of that harm and justifies those based on the overall benefit of the medical device for the end user.
+When medical device engineers design a new medical device, a benefit-risk analysis must be conducted to accurately assess the risk posed by the medical device.
+A benefit-risk analysis takes the probability of occurrence of HARM and the consequences of that harm and justifies those based on the overall benefit of the medical device for the end user.
 Risk can be quantified with the following formula:

 Risk = Severity of Harm (S) x Probability of Occurrence of Harm (POH).

 (We explain this in depth here, using the grossest example ever!)